 Long before I realized people would pay me to assemble words into something resembling good writing, I was known as the “kid who draws really well.”
 You know that kid.
 There was one in each of our classes.
 The one who did nothing but doodle, sometimes at the expense of his grades, and made everyone look bad during art class.
 Yeah, well, that was me.
 While embarking on a career in journalism, that skill took a back burner, but once I realized paying someone to draw the comics I wanted to write was not optimal, I found myself forced to start drawing again.
 Since then, I’ve done illustrations for a variety of books and periodicals, as well as “fine art” pieces for several group and solo art exhibitions.
 More recently, I’ve combined my journalistic skills with my artistic ones to produce comic-style illustrations for several publications.
 I can do some for you, too.

-An early adopter of internet technology (back when we were still rocking Telnet-based text chat), I jumped into what would become the fields of website development and content creation long before such terms existed.
-I’ve applied that experience both as a full-time employee with Wendoh Media, VEGAS.com and the Las Vegas Valley Water District, and as a contractor with Google, UNLV, and a variety of independent clients.
-With two decades of experience working both in and with local and national print and online media, I bring an insider’s knowledge — as well as a broad network of connections — to any communications strategy.
+SEO.
+E-commerce.
+Content strategy.
+Information architecture.
+User experience.
+More than just digital marketing buzzwords, those are the nuts and bolts of my nearly 15 years of experience working in digital marketing both as a full-time employee with such companies as VEGAS.com, Las Vegas Valley Water District, and The Cosmopolitan of Las Vegas, and as a contractor with Google, UNLV, and a variety of independent clients.
 My content-driven, high-engagement approach to social media and electronic marketing has earned multiple regional awards, proving not that quality is more important than quantity, but that the two concepts have an inseparable, symbiotic relationship.

 *The irony is that while I was receiving those awards, I was also stealing money out of kids’ lunchboxes during recess.